 Background on diagnostics for pressure and velocity in multiphase flows

 A progression of optical diagnostics will be deployed in the proposed experiments.
 The volume fraction and interface velocity will be measured with high-speed shadowgraphy.
 The PI’s lab has cameras and light sources able of MHz repetition rate and 10 ns pulse length to guarantee that the dynamics of the fast transients is captured.
-In parallel, velocimetry in both phase will be implemented.
+In parallel, velocimetry in both phases will be implemented.